jm0535/0rdin/GETTING_STARTED.md

 ## What is Ördin?

-Ördin (inspired by Odin from Norse mythology) is a desktop application that makes community ecology analysis accessible and beautiful.
+Ördin (inspired by Odin from Norse mythology) is a professional-grade desktop application for community ecology analysis.
 It combines:

 - **iNEXT** for diversity estimation and rarefaction
-- **vegan** for ordination, diversity indices, and community analysis
+- **vegan** for ordination (9 methods), diversity indices, and community analysis
+- **Real-time plot customization** with 18+ controls via right panel
+- **Interactive help system** with 17 topic pages
+- **Comprehensive settings** with 6 sections for personalization
-- A modern, VS Code-inspired flat interface with dark/light theme toggle
+- A modern, VS Code-inspired interface with dark/light theme toggle
 - Cross-platform support (Windows, macOS & Linux)

-No command-line expertise needed - just upload your data and explore!
+No command-line expertise needed - just upload your data, customize in real-time, and explore!

 ---